 Breakdancing In The Olympics?
-Paris 2024 Organizers Say, 'Oui, Garcon!'
+Paris 2024 Organizers Say, 'Oui, Garçon!'

 In breaking battle competitions, judges vote to decide the winner of multiple rounds of dancing, in which two dancers take turns on the floor — with rivals often doing their best not to look impressed with their opponent.

-Discussing "le breakdance" at a news conference on Thursday, Paris organizers said that it speaks to young people worldwide, and that it has more than 1 million practitioners in France — second only to the U.S.
+Discussing "le breakdance" at a news conference on Thursday, Paris organizers said that it speaks to young people worldwide and that it has more than 1 million practitioners in France — second only to the U.S.

 Praising the dancers' acrobatic ability and innovation and the dramatic suspense of battles, organizers said it would offer a completely new type of competition at the Olympics.